pcaisse/vowelpro/README.md

 sudo pip install virtualenv
 ```

+**NOTE**: scipy requires some other dependencies that are not Python packages, like cython, gcc, gfortran.
+You must make sure they are installed before proceeding.
+Please see: http://www.scipy.org/install.html

-Now that we have those two packages installed globally, we can use virtualdev to set up the environment for Vowel Pro.
+Now that we have pip and virtualenv and the other scipy dependencies installed, we can use virtualdev to set up the Python environment for Vowel Pro.

 Assuming you are at the root of the project directory: